cwensel/bash-emr/README.md

 Install
 -----

-You must install the [Elastic MapReduce Ruby client](http://aws.amazon.com/code/Elastic-MapReduce/2264).
+You must install the [AWS Command Line Interface](http://aws.amazon.com/cli/).

-You then must set the __EMR_HOME__ environment variable to the ruby client install root directory.
+You then must setup a credentials file with your default emrsettings and configure your EMR_HOME to the directory that hosts that ruby client install root directory.

-    export EMR_HOME=/path/to/elastic-mapreduce-ruby
+    export EMR_HOME=/path/to/credentialsFileFolder

 Finally, you must source the `setenv.sh` file

     . setenv.sh

-Setting __EMR_CRED_JSON__ will allow you to override the `credentials.json` file required by the elastic-mapreduce-ruby client.
+Setting __EMR_CRED_JSON__ will allow you to override the `credentials.json` file .

 Usage
 -----